Consignment Export (EDI)

 Issue: Consignment emails or files are not being sent

-Cause: The export rule is disabled or the consignment does not meet the data filter conditions.
+Cause: The export rule is disabled or the consignment does not meet the data filter conditions

 Issue: Wrong customer receives the email

-Cause: Customer contact or Email To field is incorrect.
+Cause: Customer contact or Email To field is incorrect

 Issue: Labels or PDFs are missing

-Cause: Export File Type settings are not configured to include PDFs.
+Cause: Export File Type settings are not configured to include PDFs

 Issue: Export works for some consignments but not others

-Cause: Data filter conditions are too specific.
+Cause: Data filter conditions are too specific

-Resolution: Review and adjust the data filter logic to match all required scenarios.
+• Review the data filter logic

 • Related Articles